 Inside the Hagia Sophia Museum

-It’s no secret that traveling in the off-season is budget friendly because prices for accommodation go down along with demand.
-US News and World Report states that December through February are the cheapest months to visit Istanbul and, based on my experience, I can agree.
-I’m constantly amazed at how affordable everything has been during our stay, especially our semi-last-minute trip to a tourist hot-spot like Cappadocia.
+It’s no secret that traveling in the off-season is budget-friendly – prices for accommodation simply go down along with demand.
+US News and World Report stated that December through February are the cheapest months to visit Istanbul and, based on my experience, I can agree.
+Winter is the best time to visit Istanbul if you’re pinching pennies and I’m constantly amazed at how affordable everything has been during our stay, especially our semi-last-minute trip to a tourist hot-spot like Cappadocia.

 Riding the cable car in Uludag National Park

 I’m writing this in mid-February and it’s currently sunny and 55 degrees outside.
-Sure, in the past few weeks there have definitely been stretches of cold rainy days (and even some snow in early January) but as a whole, the weather is manageable if you dress warm and bring an umbrella.
+Sure, in the past few weeks there have definitely been stretches of cold rainy days (and even some snow in early January) but as a whole, winter in Turkey is manageable if you dress warm and bring an umbrella.

 January and February are almost identical with average lows of 38 degrees Fahrenheit and average highs of 48 and 49 degrees Fahrenheit.
 During my stay, we’ve had some days in the 50s (and a rare few in the 60s) while most fall in the 40s.
 These are also the two coldest months of the year, so visits in December or March would be even warmer.